TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    .. method:: get_examples(string, name='<string>')

-      Extract all doctest examples from the given string, and return them as a list of :class:`Example` objects.
+      Extract all doctest examples kutoka the given string, and return them as a list of :class:`Example` objects.
 Line numbers are 0-based.
 The optional argument *name* is a name identifying this string, and is only used for error messages.